Cash Payments

 • at a retail store selling consumer goods exclusively through a membership model that requires payment using an affiliated cellphone application

-• when renting goods or services if collateral or security is typically required, for example, renting a car
+• when renting goods, services, or accommodations if collateral or security is typically required, for example, renting a car

 • for consumer goods or services provided exclusively to employees and individuals other than customers

-Refusing to accept cash at retail may also be an unfair or deceptive trade practice under the Connecticut Unfair Trade Practices Act.
+Refusing to accept cash at retail, unless an exemption applies, may also be an unfair or deceptive trade practice under the Connecticut Unfair Trade Practices Act.